OmarHinojosaM/AspNetCore.LdapAuthentication/README.md

 ## Other Notes

 By default, the result of the user store GetNormalizedUserNameAsync() method on the UserStore as the value for the distguished name when performing an LDAP bind.
-You can customize this by implementing a custom user store and the interface Justin.AspNetCore.LdapAuthentication.IUserLdapStore, which provides a GetDistinguishedNameAsync method that will be used instead of the normalized username.
+You can customize this by implementing a custom user store and the interface AspNetCore.LdapAuthentication.IUserLdapStore, which provides a GetDistinguishedNameAsync method that will be used instead of the normalized username.